 5 simple tips to manage your Shoulder Osteoarthritis (OA)

 Shoulder osteoarthritis is a degenerative condition that affects the shoulder joint as we age and joints undergo the natural wear and tear process.
+In this blog, lets discuss some simple yet effective tips to manage shoulder osteoarthritis (OA).

 Modify your activities: It is very important to protect the shoulder during everyday activities so that there are minimal or no stresses on the shoulder joint.
 You can use assistive devices such as reachers or jar openers if needed.